 Visually, Prague is a smorgasbord of architectural styles and artistic details.
 From the paving stones underfoot to the spires of its churches, every element has a dual function: to serve its structural purpose and to appeal to the eye.

-For today's Prague, a third benefit of its beauty can be identified: distraction.
+For today's Prague, the third benefit of its beauty can be identified: distraction.
 Patterned pavements divert your focus, if not your steps, from dog droppings; the Old Town, a historic center, beckons alluringly from across Charles Bridge, seemingly impassable with its press of tourists; the grandeur of former palaces makes gauche displays of commercialization forgivable.

 There is more to Prague than its physical charm, and exploring Prague's districts is an enjoyable way to sample the flavors of the city.
 The Castle District and Prague Castle, the seat of Czech rulers, is an obvious starting point.
 St. Vitus Cathedral, the most important church in the nation is here; built in the 14th century, it will not fail to impress upon visitors that its creators were as devoted to artistic expression as they were to religion.
 The Castle District gives way to Mala Strana's structures, which cluster around the base of Castle Hill.

 These were built by the wealthy, whose proximity to the king reflected their own level of influence.
 Cross Charles Bridge to enter Old Town Prague, where legends based on fact wait to be told at every junction, and where fervent tourists seek out these stories.
-A different sort of bustle drives the crowds in New Town, where shopping and dining take precedent over everything else.
+A different sort of bustle drives the crowds in New Town, where shopping and dining take precedence over everything else.

 Staying in and getting around Prague is easy.
 Rooms at affordable hotels near the city center can be secured with some advanced planning; less affordable ones can be booked directly in the center for those who want to be a part of the action even while asleep.
 Getting from your hotel to points of interest, restaurants, or shops on foot will allow you take in the feel of the city.
 Alternatively, the metro and trams are easy to use and taxis are plentiful.